Methadone Clinic Gooding County, ID

 Walker Center

-Walker Center is a methadone clinic in Gooding County, ID.
+Walker Center is a methadone treatment facility in Gooding County, Idaho.
 It is situated at 605 11th Avenue East, 83330 zip.
-Walker Center provides long-term residential treatment, residential detoxification and full residential treatment.
-Walker Center provides relapse prevention from naltrexone, suboxone prescription and buprenorphine detox.
-Other than methadone treatment, Walker Center offers hepatitis education, counseling and support, vocational training and educational support and marital/couples counseling.
-Walker Center provides medication assisted treatment to women and men.
+Walker Center provides full residential treatment, residential detoxification and short-term residential treatment.
+Walker Center provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
+Other than methadone treatment, Walker Center offers HIV and AIDS education, support and counseling, hepatitis education, counseling and support and vocational training and educational support.
+Walker Center provides medication-assisted services to men and women.

 FAQs for a Methadone Clinic in Gooding County, ID: